 Get your scissors and carefully cut through the loops on each end.
 Carefully trim the ends of the yarn until you get a round, poofy pom pom.
 Once you get a round ball, hot glue the googly eyes in place.
 Cut out your chick’s feet.
 You can make them one or two pieces, but one is more stable.
 Glue the feet to the bottom of your pom pom, and cut out a small orange triangle and glue it on for the beak.

-Here is a small pom pom chick.
-You can make these Easter crafts different sizes by adding more yarn when you wrap it.
+Here is a small and cute pom pom chick.
+You can make these Easter crafts for kids different sizes by adding more yarn when you wrap it.

-If your kids want to make their teacher a cute flower bouquet, these Easter crafts are a great pick.
+If your kids want to make their craft teacher a cute flower bouquet, these Easter crafts for kids are a great pick.
 It’s super simple to make, and you only need two things.
-You’ll use:
+You’ll need for this Easter craft:

 - Green pipe cleaners